Triple fault: Virtual machines

 In QEMU, a triple fault produces a dump of the virtual machine in the console, with the instruction pointer set to the instruction that triggered the first exception.

+In VirtualBox, a triple fault causes a Guru Meditation error to be displayed to the user.
+A virtual machine in this state has most features disabled and cannot be restarted.
+If the VirtualBox Debugger is open, a message is printed indicating a triple fault has occurred, followed by a register dump and disassembly of the last instruction executed, similar to the output of the rg debugger command.

 When using Intel VT-x, a triple fault causes a VM exit, with exit reason 2.
 The exit reason is saved to the VMCS and may be handled by the VMM software.

+In VMware, an error message will be displayed and the virtual machine will need to be reset.

 Other uses

 The Intel 80286 processor was the first x86 processor to introduce the now-ubiquitous protected mode.
 However, the 286 could not revert to the basic 8086-compatible "real mode" without resetting the processor, which can only be done using hardware external to the CPU.
 On the IBM AT and compatibles, the documented method of doing this was to use a special function on the Intel 8042 keyboard controller, which would assert the RESET pin of the processor.
-However, intentionally triple-faulting the CPU was found to cause the transition to occur much faster and more cleanly, permitting multitasking operating systems to switch back and forth at high speed.
+However, intentionally triple-faulting the CPU was found to cause the transition to occur much faster (0.8 milliseconds instead of 15+ milliseconds) and more cleanly, permitting multitasking operating systems to switch back and forth at high speed.

 Some operating system kernels, such as Linux, still use triple faults as a last effort in their rebooting process if an ACPI reboot fails.
 This is done by setting the IDT register to 0 and then issuing an interrupt.
 Since the table now has length 0, all attempts to access it fail and the processor generates a triple fault.